STUDIES OF THE IAHCRC CONSORTIUM

 ...
-Any study which has been approved by the Assembly and has been designed in compliance with the Questionnaires and according to the protocols of the Consortium, is considered a Study of the Consortium.
+Any study which has been approved by the Assembly, has been designed in compliance with the IAHCRC Questionnaires and according to the IAHCRC protocols, and is using the internal resources and services of the Consortium, is considered a Study of the IAHCRC Consortium.

 The member that proposed the Study is its Coordinator....